This FAQ contains questions not answered in the Process Details document. Please review this document if your questions are not answered below.

 As a reminder, “clinical issues” is a discrete metric in HRST.

 While the Specialty Telehealth and Assessment Team (STAT) service meets the requirements of the measure, ODP expects residential providers to have additional external established professional relationships in the community/communities they service to ensure all individuals have access to all needed medical and mental health assessment and treatment.
-ODP is asking for relationships that have been established by July 1, 2024, for providers that are submitting for tier assignment in August and February 15, 2025, for providers submitting in February/March 2025.

 An equivalent basic course on effectively supporting individuals with Autism Spectrum Disorder must cover the following topics: